-I am Police Constable Al Russo, Hate Crime Co-ordinator Merseyside Police.
+I am Al Russo, The East Area Hate Crime Co-ordinator For Merseyside Police.

-I deal with hate crimes and incidents in the Knowsley and St Helens areas of Merseyside.
+I deal with hate crimes and hate incidents in the Knowsley and St Helens areas of Merseyside.

 What is a hate crime?

 A hate crime is when someone commits a crime against you because of your disability, gender identity, race, sexual orientation, religion, or any other perceived difference.

 It doesn't always include physical violence.
 Someone using offensive language towards you or harassing you because of who you are, or who they think you are, is also a crime.

 A hate incident is any non-crime incident which is perceived by the victim or any other person to be motivated by hostility or prejudice based on a person's disability, race, religion, sexual orientation or gender identity or perceived disability, race, religion, sexual orientation or gender identity.